reidjohnson/hpipy/_sources/user_guide/hedonic_pricing.rst.txt

 Hedonic Pricing
 ===============

-The hedonic pricing method creates house price indices by modeling property values as a function of their characteristics (e.g., size, location, age) and time period.
-This approach can use all transactions, not just repeat sales.
+The hedonic pricing method constructs house price indices by modeling sale prices as a function of observable property characteristics (such as size, location, and age) and time.
+This approach uses all available transactions and can produce robust indices when the model is well-specified.
+It offers transparency and flexibility, making it a common baseline method for house price analysis.

 .. note::